EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

 ```
 <br />

-HTML5 Sender will send the current textTrack-style to the reciver, it can be turned off by setting playerOptions.textTrackSettings to false.
+HTML5 Sender will send the current textTrack-style to the receiver, it can be turned off by setting playerOptions.textTrackSettings to false.

 **Valid options for textTrackStyle**
 ```javascript
 textTrackStyle: {
    "backgroundColor":"#000",